chfal/distichus/GATK.md

 ## GATK Pipeline

 Genome Analysis ToolKit.
-This has also been run by many others in lab - Alyssa, Devon, and Jody - these scripts are modified for Anolis distichus.
+This has also been run by many others in lab, but these scripts are modified for Anolis distichus.

 GATK is based off of the Illumina Hi-C / Omni-C reads.
 To start, you need a .bam file.
 Minimap makes a bam file from PacBio reads, this is **not** the .bam file you are looking for.
 It is necessary to generate a **new** .bam file.